collectd/collectd/README.md

 Operation
 ---------

-  * collectd's configuration file can be found at `sysconfdir'/collectd.conf.
+  * collectd's configuration file can be found at `sysconfdir/collectd.conf`.
-    Run `collectd -h' for a list of built-in defaults.
-See `collectd.conf(5)' for a list of options and a syntax description.
+    Run `collectd -h` for a list of built-in defaults.
+See `collectd.conf(5)` for a list of options and a syntax description.

-  * When the `csv' or `rrdtool' plugins are loaded they'll write the values to files.
-The usual place for these files is beneath `/var/lib/collectd'.
+  * When the `csv` or `rrdtool` plugins are loaded they'll write the values to files.
+The usual place for these files is beneath `/var/lib/collectd`.

   * When using some of the plugins, collectd needs to run as user root, since only root can do certain things, such as craft ICMP packages needed to ping other hosts. collectd should NOT be installed setuid root since it can be used to overwrite valuable files!

-  * Sample scripts to generate graphs reside in `contrib/' in the source package or somewhere near `/usr/share/doc/collectd' in most distributions.
+  * Sample scripts to generate graphs reside in `contrib/` in the source package or somewhere near `/usr/share/doc/collectd` in most distributions.
     Please be aware that those script are meant as a starting point for your own experiments..
-Some of them require the `RRDs' Perl module.
+Some of them require the `RRDs` Perl module.
-    (`librrds-perl' on Debian) If you have written a more sophisticated solution please share it with us.
+    (`librrds-perl` on Debian) If you have written a more sophisticated solution please share it with us.

-  * The RRAs of the automatically created RRD files depend on the `step' and `heartbeat' settings given.
+  * The RRAs of the automatically created RRD files depend on the `step` and `heartbeat` settings given.
 If change these settings you may need to re-create the files, losing all data.
 Please be aware of that when changing the values and read the rrdtool(1) manpage thoroughly.